gizmodesbois/cardstoemp/pages/home.md

 ## Constraints

-Please scope your added css to your own `<section>` to avoid side effects, each section will be displayed within a `100vw, 100vh` container.
+Please scope your css to your own `<section>` to avoid side effects, each section will be displayed within a `100vw, 100vh` container.

 ##TODO